 Discussion of a COM/SDB member who resigned his Committee Chair position; does this also mean he resigns his position on COM/SDB?
 Tarek has tried reaching out but has received no answer; not clear in the Ps & Ps if this individual’s replacement as a Committee Chair also means the corresponding spot is taken over on COM/SDB.
 Alex noted that the Board could replace a member through a vote when the new Ps & Ps go into effect; Oliver expressed agreement but took an action to double check.

-Discussion of funding for standards: The Green ICT SC wants to develop new PARs and want to work with the Global Enabling Sustainability Initiative (GeSI (, a consortium that includes telecom vendors and suppliers.
+Discussion of funding for standards: The Green ICT SC wants to develop new PARs and want to work with the Global e-Sustainability Initiative (GeSI), a consortium that includes telecom vendors and suppliers.
 GeSI is looking to develop network and product lifecycle standards; this represents an opportunity for IEEE because in the past they would go to ETSI or ITU.
 Jaafar heard about applying for up to $10K from SA to set up new activities; the Green ICT SC wants to set up workshops to bring people together and brainstorm standards.
 If funding is available, how does someone apply and is what he described appropriate?

 Alex noted that such a request should be eligible.
 Both rounds of funding for 2019 are completed but at the end of 2019 it will be announced what has been accepted for 2020.
 Alex took the action to share the application form and slides on the funding program with Jaafar.